Dragonfly set to take off These

 built in a single evening using ordinary craft tools and

 supplies.
-These kits are recommended for experienced modelers who
+These kits are recommended for experienced

 appreciate their unusual construction techniques and flight